-It is important that your doctor check your progress at regular visits.
+It is important that your doctor check your or your child's progress at regular visits.
 This will allow your doctor to see if this medicine is working properly and to decide if you should continue to take it.
-Blood and other laboratory tests may be needed to check for unwanted effects.
+Blood, urine, and other laboratory tests may be needed to check for unwanted effects.

 Check with your doctor right away if you have watery stool that does not go away, stomach pain, and fever while taking this medicine.